CNC Machining Tolerances: A Technical Reference for Engineers

 Material-Specific Considerations

-Different materials exhibit varying dimensional stability, affecting achievable tolerances and long-term performance.
+Different materials exhibit varying dimensional stability, which affects both achievable tolerances and long-term performance of finished parts.

 | Material Class | Tolerance Capability | Stability Considerations |